EugeneOsadchyi/Comments-Book/README.md

 Comments-Book
 =============

-You can leave your comments here
+You can leave your comments here.

+We advice you to use Chrome Browser.

 How to make this work: